Hi everyone,

 Careful with running a load of automations

-I run around 150 automation and my average CPU load is 0.6 (on an RPi4).
-Meaningful but not that bad either, given the workload.
-Many of my automation are based on state changes (like a sensor going from off to on), some on-time patterns (like every 10 min), some at fix hours, etc. The point is to avoid having tons of them running simultaneously, like every minute.
-Because your “cron” table will kick them all at once, and delay can occur on because of that high CPU load.
-I think that if you’re correctly scheduling, your PI4 can run 200+ automation without any problems.
+I used to run around 150 automation and my average CPU load was 0.6 (on an RPi4).
+Meaningful but not critical either, given the workload.
+Now I lowered it to 88 and it’s much more reactive.
+Most automation are based on state changes (like a sensor going from off to on), some on-time patterns (like every 10 min), some at fix hours, etc. The point is to avoid having tons of them running simultaneously, like every minute.
+Because HA internal “cron” table will kick them all at once, and delay can occur on because of that high CPU load.
+I think that if you’re correctly scheduling and coding, a PI5 can run hundreds of automation without any problems.

 type: vertical-stack